agasthik/aws-csa-2017/README.md

   - Logical grouping of instances within a single AZ

   - Instances can participate in low latency, 10 GBPs network.

+## EFS(Elastic File System)

+  - You pay only for the storage you use and can scale upto petabytes

+  - Unlike EBS, a EFS can be accessed by multiple EC2s - Acts like a central repository

+  - Supports the NFSv4 protocol

+  - Can support thousands of concurrent NFS connections

+  - Data is stored across multiple AZs withing a region

+  - Block based storage and not object based storage

+  - Has read after write consistency

 # Route 53